carloscabo/responsive-youtube-player-with-playlist/README.md

 ## IMPORTANT UPDATE: Youtube V.3 API KEY

-Since Youtube API V3.0, it's **mandatory** to create a YT API key in order to get the playlists contents programatically... there aren't other ways to do this.
-The old XML Feed used in the V.01 of RYPP has been removed by Youtube and no longer exists.
+Since Youtube API V3.0, it's **mandatory** to create a YT API key in order to get the playlists contents programatically... there aren't other ways to do this. **The old XML Feed used in the V.01 of RYPP has been removed by Youtube and no longer exists**.

 In order to create your own API Key follow these intructions:
 <https://developers.google.com/youtube/v3/getting-started>